 The Secret Footballer is an anonymous football writer who shares interesting insights about the world of football.
 He has published four successful books and is a regular contributor to theguardian.com and other high-profile media outlets.
 Due to the success of his books, this has left thousands of people wondering who the Secret Footballer is.
-Even a website was setup dedicated to solving this mystery.
-It’s long been speculated that Dave Kitson is the guy behind the identify but it’s not been 100% confirmed.
+Even a website was set up dedicated to solving this mystery.
+It’s long been speculated that Dave Kitson is the guy behind the identity but it’s not been 100% confirmed.
 Based on my research all clues point to Kitson but I think there could be other ex-footballers behind the persona.
 The clues contain too many contradictions for TSF to be one person or maybe he adds in a few red herrings to throw people off track.
 To be fair, it’s a great marketing ploy!

 Secret Footballer Checklist

 The following checklist has been compiled based on clues from within his books, articles he wrote for various websites and twitter account.

 - He’s English.

 - Intelligent and articulate, that rules out Phil Neville.